Joel-Eagles/Recessed-Unifi-Entry-Senser/Assembly.md

  - Now move on to the magnet.
  - Remove the back cover using the included tool.
- 	- I attempted to remove the magnet from its case, but was unsucsessful. soaking in alcahol and heating with rework station did not loosen the adhesive at all.
+ 	- I attempted to remove the magnet from its case, but was unsuccessful. soaking in alcohol and heating with a rework station did not loosen the adhesive at all.

    <p>
 	<img src="./Assets/PXL_20260328_181854003.jpg" width="30%"/>